HoracioDuarteOK/BaSP-A2022-Semana-2/README.md

 ## A tool designed to improve productivity and work managment
 Software goal:

-        This product offers the possibility to manage the time registration of each employee in your company,as well as being able to designate roles and projects to fulfill in a certain time
+        This product offers the possibility to manage the time registration of each employee in your company, as well as being able to designate roles and projects to fulfill in a certain time

 ## Usage
         Once logged in, you can view the project table and be able to perform different actions such as adding, designating, etc.
         ![Projects](./Semana-03/images/Proyect.png)

 ## Steps to follow